Trump Crowd Size Estimate May Involve 'The Power Of Positive Thinking'

 "Any fact facing us, however difficult, even seemingly hopeless, is not so important as our attitude toward that fact," Peale wrote.
 "A confident and optimistic thought pattern can modify or overcome the fact altogether."

 Aerial photographs indicate the crowd on the mall was far from packed the further from the Capitol building you got.
-Despite what the president claimed, it did not extend all the way to the Washington monument.
+Despite what the president claimed, it did not extend all the way to the Washington Monument.

 That sort of boast is nothing new for Trump.
 Throughout the campaign, Trump regularly made statements that were exaggerations, impossible to prove — or plain untrue.
 And that was especially true the case when it came to the size of his crowds.